All Episodes

 And I think the Attorneys General's job is both.

-It is both to protect against interference, but it's also to provide oversight to make sure that in each individual case the same rule that would be applied broadly is being applied to the individual.
+It is both to protect against interference, but it's also to provide oversight to make sure that in each individual case, the same rule that would be applied broadly is being applied to the individual.

-That was from the hearings today for the new attorney general, uh William Barr, and uh a lot of people get a lot of different feedback on it.
+And a lot of people get a lot of different feedback on it.

-including well, Hillary Clinton's former attorney, a guy that uh has ethical issues, uh once cited for withholding exculpatory evidence and involved in a case where tens of thousands of Americans uh lost their jobs at Enron accounting, and uh then that case overturned nine-zero in the Supreme Court.
+And I am a little concerned that he doesn't see the witch hunt aspect as it relates to the Mueller investigation, the team that Mueller has put together, a group of heavily partisan Democrats, including, well, Hillary Clinton's former attorney, a guy that has ethical issues, once cited for withholding exculpatory evidence and involved in a case where tens of thousands of Americans lost their jobs at Enron Accounting.

 Four Merrill executives go to jail for a year.

-Andrew Weisman puts him there.
+Andrew Weissman puts them there.

-Um so a lot of people are concerned.
+So a lot of people are concerned.

-Joining us now, Jay Seculo, he's the chief counsel for the American Center for Law and Justice and also counsel to the President.
+He's the chief counsel for the American Center for Law and Justice and also counsel to the president.

-Um I think you know Bill Barr.
+I think you know Bill Barr.

 Is that true?